 I'm not good with technology and don't think this is for us

-How do measure coaching success?
+How do you measure coaching success?

 Coaching is a process and not a magic wand.
 It requires commitment, open honest communication and effort from all parties (coach, coachee and parent).

+There are many success stories about how coaching has helped other families on my blog, and some very kind words from happy children.
 Coaching is measurable by progress.
-Children often hold onto their stuff and can hold off change until right near the end.
+Children often hold on to their stuff and can hold off change until right near the end.
 We have to allow them to do it when the time is right for them.

 Some clients see changes during their programme, some at the end and some after.
 I cannot ‘fix’ your child.
 This may seem like a strange thing to say but I want to manage your expectations.
 It’s important to convey my intention which is to help your child understand themselves, feel comfortable in their own skin, find coping strategies, strengthen your child’s resourcefulness and resilience to life.

 Will I be privy to what is discussed in coaching?

 What is discussed in the coaching sessions is between myself and the child unless the child is breaking the law or in danger.

 I do encourage the child to share as much as they are able to.
 Please don’t worry if your child is not very forthcoming and respect that they are processing.
-They may share when they are ready
+They may share when they are ready.
 There is an aftercare worksheet which is sent to parents after the first session which explains to parents how they can best support this process.

-I do not communicate with parents via telephone as this inevitably turns into a coaching session for you.
-If coaching brings up uncomfortable feelings for you and you would like to explore your further, I will refer you appropriately.
+If your package includes a parents’ feedback call, then you will be able to save your concerns or questions until then.
+If your package doesn’t include a parents’ feedback call, you can send me an email.
+If coaching brings up uncomfortable feelings for you and you would like to explore this further, I will refer you appropriately.
 My priority is the child and my energy is better spent making sure they get what they need from coaching.